PratikshaSingh04/ROAMIO_AI/README.md

 Notifications and reminders
 Calendar integration
 Mobile application version

+---

-Contribution
+## Contribution

+Anam Srivastva
 Pratiksha Singh
-Frontend development, UI/UX design, layout and styling
+Tanishka Pandey
+Mahek Aggarwal

+---

-Conclusion
+## Conclusion

 ROAMIO AI demonstrates how artificial intelligence can be used to create practical and personalized daily planning systems tailored for students.

+---

-License
+## License

+This project is developed for academic purposes.
+---

 This project is developed for academic purposes.